JShad30/CADWork_full_stack/README.md

 To deploy this project into a live environment an AWS S3 bucket was created.
 This isused to store the media and static files that need to be served within the site.
 This allows for space, as considering users are uploading images, within the profiles, blogs, and jobs sections, there is the potential for there to be a very large number of files that need to be stored.
 The bucket has been linked to the project with AWS variables set in the 'settings.py' file.

-The project has been created in Heroku, which is also where the database is stored, and within the settings in Heroku the configuration variables have been set.
+The project has been created in Heroku, which is also where the Postgres database is stored, and within the settings in Heroku the configuration variables have been set.
 In the 'deploy tab' the deployment method has been set to link to Github, thus using the files pushed to Github to display the live site.

 As the site was deployed I needed to make sure all the necessary requirements were placed in the requirements.txt file.

+When the project was deployed I had some issues from the development version which I needed to fix.
+I updated the way the images are saved within the models files in the users, jobs and blog app.

 If you would like to contribute to the project it can be cloned or downloaded from the Github link provided below.